 - Heat oil and butter in a large 12” cast iron skillet or heavy nonstick oven proof skillet over medium high heat.
 A large nonstick saute pan also works.

-- Add the onions and zucchini and cook, stirring occasionally until zucchini is softened and moisture in pan has mostly evaporated- about 8 - 10 minutes.
+- Add the onions, zucchini, and salt.
+Cook, stirring occasionally until zucchini is softened and moisture in pan has mostly evaporated- about 8 - 10 minutes.
 You may have to lower heat a bit if getting too brown.
 Stir in garlic and cook until fragrant - about 1 minute.

-- Pour the egg mixture into pan.
-Remove from heat.
+- Pour the egg mixture into pan then remove from heat.

 - Heat the broiler.

-- Place skillet underneath broiler to finish cooking for about 1 minute.
+- Place skillet on the upper third rack you set earlier.
+Broil for about 1 minute.
 The top should be lightly golden and the frittata puffed slightly.
+If not golden, broil for 30 seconds longer but keep an eye on it.

-- Remove from broiler and shake pan to loosen.
-Set on rack or top of cool stovetop to cool and set.
+- Remove from oven and shake pan to loosen.
+Set on rack to cool and set.

 - IMPORTANT: Place an oven mitt or kitchen towel over skillet handle after removing it from oven.
 I’m telling you from experience, it’s easy to forget the handle is hot and burn your hand.